dylanonelson/medium_clone/README.md

 [Details][phase-two]

-### Phase 3: Follows and feeds (~2 days)
+### Phase 3: Follows and feeds (~1 days)
 I will add a new Rails model for following users.
 Users will be able to follow each other.
 Users' home page will be a Backbone index view that shows all the (published) posts from users they are following.
-To do this, I will create a feed route in the stories controller that uses the users' subscribed_authors association to return the appropriate posts.
+To do this, I will create a feeds controller that renders posts from the the users' subscribed authors.

 [Details][phase-three]